-You have invested all your time and energy in building the product.
-So now it seems like the most important thing is to be perfect before launching.
-And what about the price of your product or service?
-Most startups consider payment when it’s time to get the product out on the market, yet SaaS pricing is a long and demanding process.
-And if not determine in the right measure, all your hard work had been in vain.
+Most startups consider pricing options when it’s time to get the product out to the market.
+However, SaaS pricing is a long and demanding process and if not determined in the right measure, all of your hard work had been in vain.

-Determining prices in software industries is a very tricky job.
-And it’s true that you have unlimited possibilities.
-And that doesn’t always advantage.
-Consequently, it’s challenging for every company, let alone startups.
-So, now you must find answers to many questions.
+Determining prices in software industry is a tricky job.
+While it’s true that you have unlimited possibilities here, often that is not an advantage.
+Considering all those questions you need to answer beforehand, it’s challenging for every company, let alone startups.

 How to form a price?
-What parameters to consider when you’re the only ones on the market with such a product or service?
+What parameters to consider when you’re the only one in the market with such a product or a service?
 How to assess the value of work invested in the product/service?
-In this article, you will find guidance to solve all these questions.
+Read on, we will help you with all these and much more.

 The guide starts with one interesting information: